Byzantine-Finance/operator-sdk/README.md

 - **Holesky Testnet (Chain ID: 17000)**
 - _Hoodi Testnet (Chain ID: 560048) -> Soon_

 By default, the SDK is configured to use Holesky testnet (Chain ID: 17000).
 To use Ethereum Mainnet, specify `chainId: 1` when initializing the client.
-Or `chainId: 560048` for Hoodi Testnet
+Or `chainId: 560048` for Hoodi Testnet.

 ## NPM Package